tomcory/privacy-policy-annotator/system-prompts/detector_system_prompt.md

 - "We collect your personal information for processing your orders." -> true
 - "This product is made of high-quality materials." -> false
 - "Please review the following terms carefully." -> unknown

+**Do not provide any sort of explanation or justification in your response, or any other text.
+Only respond with the one-word response.**